mlorentedev/mlorentedev.github.io/aboutme.md

 </p>

 <p style='text-align: justify;'>
     This journey brought me to the world of cloud computing, DevOps culture, and system design, which fascinated me.
-To deepen my knowledge, I joined the <a href="https://svqtech.com/comunidades/cloud-native-sevilla/" target="_blank" rel="noopener">Cloud Native Sevilla</a> community, what motivated me to enroll in another master, in this case about Cloud Computing and DevOps at the University of Rey Juan Carlos.
+To deepen my knowledge, I joined the <a href="https://svqtech.com/comunidades/cloud-native-sevilla/" target="_blank" rel="noopener">Cloud Native Sevilla</a> community, what motivated me to enroll in another master, in this case about Cloud Native Applications Development at the University of Rey Juan Carlos.
 While I could have learned all of this on my own, I wanted a structured and evaluated approach, especially since It was difficult following it while working full-time and needed some schedule and organization.
 </p>

 ### My Career Goals